Probely/farcaster-onprem-agent/README.md

 This document will guide you through the installation of the Farcaster Agent on your network.

-The Farcaster Agent connects Probely to (the parts that you choose of) your on-premises network.
-This broadens Probely's vulnerability scanning capabilities to internal applications.
+The Farcaster Agent connects Probely to your on-premises network, using an encrypted WireGuard tunnel, allowing Probely to scan your internal applications.

-After being installed on-premises, the Agent creates an encrypted and authenticated tunnel, in which traffic flows securely between Probely and your network.

-The Agent is open-source, and all source code is freely available [here](https://github.com/probely/farcaster-onprem-agent).
+The Agent is open-source, and the code is freely available [here](https://github.com/probely/farcaster-onprem-agent).

 The following diagram shows an example network topology depicting an on-premises